 Is it possible to draw out designs by hand and somehow digitise them?

 Yes you can draw them out and then have them scanned on a large scanner, then imported to Illustrator and traced over.
 This is good for smaller patterns, but not recommended for larger garment patterns.
+There are also companies who can digitise sewing patterns for you such as Black Cherry Fashion Development or Creative Hubb.

 Where can I get good advice on drafting patterns?